brevzin/cpp_proposals/3491_define_static/define-static.md

 :::
 :::

-Add to the new subclause [meta.define.static]
+Add to the new subclause [meta.define.static], "Promoting to Static Storage"

 ::: std
 ::: addu

-[1]{.pnum} The functions in this clause are useful for promoting compile-time storage into runtime storage.
+[1]{.pnum} The functions in this clause promote compile-time storage into static storage.

 ```cpp
 template <ranges::input_range R>